AMJL-16/World-capitals-quiz-game/README.md

 # Testing
 - Passed the code through CI PEP8 Python linter with no error.
-- Tested for invalid inputs: wrong answer, space, numbers and more.
+- Tested for invalid inputs: wrong answer, space, numbers, and more.
-- Tested the quiz in my local terminal and in the Code Institute mock terminal.
+- Tested the quiz in my local terminal and the Code Institute mock terminal.

 ## Bugs
 Solved Bugs

-- I had some problem with validation which I fixed.
+- I had some problems with validation which I fixed.
-- Player input wasn't working properly so I fixed it with a while loop and if elif statement to check for correct validation which solve the problem.
+- Player input wasn't working properly so I fixed it with a while loop and if elif statement to check for correct validation which solves the problem.
-- All the input validation folloow the same model of execution.
+- All the input validation follows the same model of execution.

 ## Remaining bugs
 - None